 Kremlin hails special relationship with China amid missile system cooperation

-MOSCOW, Oct 4 (Reuters) - The Kremlin said on Friday that Moscow's move to help Beijing build a missile attack warning system showed the two countries had a special relationship.
+MOSCOW, Oct 4 (Reuters) - The Kremlin said on Friday that Moscow's move to help Beijing build an early warning system to detect missile attacks showed the two countries had a special relationship.

 President Vladimir Putin said on Thursday that Russia was helping China build an early warning system to spot intercontinental ballistic missile launches, something only Russia and the United States possess at the moment.

+"This is a very serious thing that will radically increase China's defence capability," Putin said.

-During a conference call with reporters, Kremlin spokesman Dmitry Peskov declined to say when the system would be operational.
+Kremlin spokesman Dmitry Peskov declined to say when the system would be operational, but told reporters on a conference call that the move highlighted Russia's close ties with China.

+Moscow's relations with Beijing have been marked by mutual wariness in the past and some in Russia are concerned about Chinese influence in the country's sparsely populated mineral-rich east.
+Russia and China share a 4,200-km (2,600-mile) border.

+But Russia pivoted east after the West imposed sanctions on Moscow over its annexation of Ukraine's Crimea in 2014 and trade ties with China have since expanded.

+China’s foreign ministry could not immediately respond to a Reuters request for comment during the weeklong National Day holidays.

+Last year, Russia held its biggest military drills since the Soviet Union and invited China to take part, a move seen then as signalling closer military ties.

-(Reporting by Tom Balmforth and Katya Golubkova; editing by John Stonestreet )
+(Reporting by Tom Balmforth and Katya Golubkova in Moscow and Ryan Woo in Beijing Editing by John Stonestreet and Frances Kerry)

 ((Tom.Balmforth@thomsonreuters.com;))